 An auger drill will make a very nice cylindrical bore.
 A lathe is then very useful for making the outside match where the bore ended up going.

 Auger drill:

-Another option is to hollow out two halves of the instrument using a router, then strap or glue them together.
-This is how the cornett was made in period.
+Another option is to hollow out two halves of the instrument then strap or glue them together.
+This is how the cornett was made.